bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

     };
 ```

 The *await* method and *awaitAll* methods are similar; they simply set the variables we were talking about, and optionally, if there weren't any remaining tasks at this point, immediately notify our callback of our status.
 These methods also return their parent object, *queue*, which enables a nice [builder pattern-like](http://en.wikipedia.org/wiki/Builder_pattern) API.
-See the [examples in the documentation](https://github.com/mbostock/queue).
+See the [examples in the documentation](https://github.com/mbostock/queue) for how this is used.

 ```javascript
     queue.await = function(f) {